naman22jain/ParaBak_automation_Selenium/ParaBank/Readme.md

 Factory design patterns, the project is scalable and easy to maintain.

-Contributing:
-This project is developed and created by Naman Jain and is open to contributions.
+Contributing:This project is developed and created by Naman Jain and is open to contributions.
 If you find an error or want to suggest an improvement, feel free to create a pull request.